 Tests to diagnose pulmonary atresia may include:

 - Chest X-ray.
 A chest X-ray shows the size and shape of the heart and lungs.
-This can help your baby's doctor see the extent of your baby's pulmonary atresia.
+This can help the baby's health care provider see the extent of your baby's pulmonary atresia.

-Your baby will need urgent medical attention once pulmonary atresia symptoms develop.
+A baby will need urgent medical attention once pulmonary atresia symptoms develop.
 The choice of surgeries or procedures depends on the severity of the child's condition.

 Medication may be given through an IV to help prevent the closure of the natural connection (ductus arteriosus) between the pulmonary artery and the aorta.
-This is not a permanent solution, but it gives your doctors additional time to determine what type of surgery or procedure might be best for your child.
+This is not a permanent treatment for pulmonary atresia, but it gives health care providers more time to determine what type of surgery or procedure might be best for the child.

-In some cases, repairs can be made via a long, thin tube (catheter) inserted into a large vein in your baby's groin and threaded up to the heart.
-These procedures include:
+Sometimes, pulmonary atresia repairs can be done using a long, thin tube (catheter) inserted into a large vein in a baby's groin and threaded up to the heart.
+Catheter-based procedures for pulmonary atresia include:

 - Balloon atrial septostomy.
 A balloon is used to enlarge the natural hole (foramen ovale) in the wall between the upper two chambers of the heart.
 This hole usually closes shortly after birth.
-Enlarging it increases the amount of blood available to travel to the lungs.
+Making the hole larger increases the amount of blood available to travel to the lungs.

 - Stent placement.
 A health care provider may place a rigid tube (stent) in the natural connection between the aorta and pulmonary artery (ductus arteriosus).
 This opening also usually closes soon after birth.
 Keeping it open allows blood to travel to the lungs.

 - Shunting.
 Creating a bypass (shunt) from the main blood vessel leading out of the heart (aorta) to the pulmonary arteries allows for adequate blood flow to the lungs.
 However, babies usually outgrow this shunt within a few months.

 - Glenn procedure.
-In this surgery, one of the large veins that normally returns blood to the heart is connected directly to the pulmonary artery instead.
+In this surgery, one of the large veins that returns blood to the heart is connected directly to the pulmonary artery instead.
 Another large vein continues to provide blood to the right side of the heart, which pumps it through the surgically repaired pulmonary valve.
 This can help the right ventricle grow larger.